Home

 A fire burns following clashes between anti-Morsy crowds and members of the Muslim Brotherhood on July 5, in Cairo.

-Morsy supporters hold makeshift weapons and take part in a drill during a demonstration at the Rabaa al Adawiya Mosque in the suburb of Nasr City on July 2 in Cairo.
+during a demonstration at the Rabaa al Adawiya Mosque in the suburb of

-Officers of the Egyptian Republican Guard celebrate at the gates of the Republican Guard headquarters in the suburb of Nasr City on July 3 in Cairo.
+of the Republican Guard headquarters in the suburb of Nasr City on July 3

 On July 5, protesters remain in Tahrir Square as a military helicopter flies overhead.